 - K.A.
-Miller and W.S.
-Charlton, "An Inverse Source Location Algorithm for Radiation Portal Monitor Applications", Proceedings of the 2010 Annual Meeting of the Institute of Nuclear Materials Management, Baltimore, MD, July 11-15, 2010.
+Miller W.S.
+Charlton, "An Inverse Source Location Algorithm for Radiation Portal Monitor Applications", 51st Annual Meeting for the Institute of Nuclear Materials Management, Baltimore, Maryland, July 11-15, 2010.

 - K.A.
 Miller and W.S.
 Charlton, "An Inverse Method for Locating a Radioactive Source Using a Distributed Array of Detectors", Transactions of the 2010 American Nuclear Society Annual Meeting, San Diego, CA, June 13-17, 2010.

 - K. A. Miller, "An Inverse Source Location Algorithm for Radiation Portal Monitor Applications", Ph.D.
 Dissertation, Nuclear Engineering, Texas A&M University, College Station, TX (2010).

 - K.A.
 Miller W.S.
 Charlton, "An Inverse Transport Approach to Radiation Source Location for Border Security", Proceedings of the 29th Annual Meeting of the ESARDA, Aix-en-Provence, France, May 22-24, 2007.